Best Bikepacking Sleeping Bags – Ultralight Bike Touring Sleeping Bags from Summer to Winter

 A fabulous vegan-friendly sleeping bag for bikepacking featuring synthetic and 80% recycled materials.

-The sleeping bag is breathable and water-repellent so you do not have to worry about getting wet from tent condensation and I love that it has an integrated pillow pocket where you easily can stuff a jacket to sleep more comfortably.
+The sleeping bag is breathable and water-repellent, so you do not have to worry about getting wet from tent condensation.
+I also love that it has an integrated pillow pocket where you can easily stuff a jacket to sleep more comfortably.

-It also comes with full-length zippers on opposite sides on men’s and women’s so that you can connect them together if you want to get cozy.
+It also comes with full-length zippers on opposite sides for men’s and women’s so that you can connect them together if you want to get cozy.

 The only downside of this vegan sleeping bag is that it is slightly heavier than other similar down options on this list.